Pretending To Be Happy? (3 Dead Giveaways--And Why You Shouldn't Pretend)

 And I learned some very important mental health lessons that saved me from future emotional pain.

-How Do You Know If You're Faking It?
+Fake Happiness - How Do You Know If You're Faking Happiness?

 "Fake it til' you make it!"
 This phrase gets tossed around like a worn-out Frisbee.

 Usually it applies to the working world, to people who are trying to prove themselves in a new job or a new set of obligations.
 Normally, the phrase doesn't make you think of mental health and the myriad emotions and thoughts that come with it.

 But faking it until you make it is terrible advice when it comes to mental health.

 Here are some signs you might be pretending to be happy when you're actually in pain...